Category

 Off the eastern edge of the Eurasian continent

 The sources of knowledge that erupted across the world slowly flowed over time into their respective surrounding regions.
 Off the eastern edge of the Eurasian continent, Japan transitioned from the Yayoi period to the Kofun period.
-Chinese Confucianism and Indian Buddhism were transmitted via Baekje (Kudara) and eventually took deep root in Japanese society.
-Approximately 1,300 years after the introduction of Confucianism and Buddhism, Japan, having swiftly succeeded in modernization by embracing Western civilization, has achieved a unique evolution by creating an unparalleled "accumulative style"—a fusion and coexistence of cultures from all eras and regions.
+Chinese Confucianism and Indian Buddhism were transmitted via Baekje (Kudara), eventually taking deep root in Japanese society.Approximately 1,300 years after the introduction of Confucianism and Buddhism, Japan, having swiftly succeeded in modernization by embracing Western civilization, developed an unparalleled "accumulative style" of integrating and coexisting with cultures from all eras and regions, achieving a unique evolution.
 Those who can relativize multiple cultures, customs, and values are likely to find comfort in the appeal of this Japanese accumulative style.

 Furthermore, Japanese cuisine (washoku), which has enjoyed a long-standing international boom, is a prime example beautifully expressing this layered worldview.
-Exactly ten years ago, washoku was inscribed on UNESCO's Intangible Cultural Heritage list (Washoku; Traditional Japanese Cuisine, 2013).
-The characteristics of Washoku include: "① Respect for diverse, fresh ingredients and their inherent flavors, ② Nutritional balance supporting a healthy diet, ③ Expression of natural beauty and the changing seasons, ④ Close connection to annual events like New Year's" (※2).
+Exactly ten years ago, washoku was inscribed on UNESCO's Intangible Cultural Heritage list (Washoku; Traditional Japanese Cuisine, 2013).The characteristics of Washoku include: "① Respect for diverse, fresh ingredients and their inherent flavors; ② Nutritional balance supporting a healthy diet; ③ Expression of natural beauty and seasonal transitions; ④ Close connection to annual events like New Year's" (※2).
 In other words, it embodies a distinctly Japanese concept: seeking not merely taste, but also considering multifaceted elements surrounding food to achieve a higher level of harmony.

 ※2 The four characteristics of Washoku are quoted from the Ministry of Agriculture, Forestry and Fisheries' food culture portal site.
-Source: Ministry of Agriculture, Forestry and Fisheries "Washoku" Registered as UNESCO Intangible Cultural Heritagehttps://www.maff.go.jp/j/keikaku/syokubunka/ich/index.html
+Source: Ministry of Agriculture, Forestry and Fisheries "Washoku" Registered as UNESCO Intangible Cultural Heritage

 Incidentally, simply referring to "Japanese food" in general terms makes it difficult to grasp the true nature of the boom without examining it by genre or specific items.
 The Dentsu Inc. Japan Brand Survey conducted large-scale research separately on Japanese cuisine (9 categories, 42 types) and Japanese ingredients (9 categories, 54 items).
 Based on these results, we explored the reality of the Japanese food boom.